curm90/Toy-Projects/README.md

 ## Projects

 Currently, this repository includes:

 - **Hangman**: A classic word-guessing game implementation
 - **Tic-tac-toe**: The timeless game of X's and O's
+- **Memory Card Game**: A game where players match pairs of cards based on memory

 More projects will be added over time!

 ## Purpose

 The main goals of this repository are:

 - Provide simple, well-documented code examples
 - Demonstrate basic programming concepts
 - Serve as a playground for learning and experimentation